-The consolidated financial statements of the Group have been prepared in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements of the Group have been prepared in accordance with the IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 Material accounting policies are summarized as follows:

-The consolidated financial statements are presented in Kuwaiti Dinars ("KD") which is the functional currency of the Group and are prepared under the historical cost basis except for financial assets at fair value through other comprehensive income and financial assets at fair value through profit or loss.
+The consolidated financial statements are presented in Kuwaiti Dinars ("KD") which is the functional currency of the Group and are prepared under the historical cost basis except for financial assets at FVOCI and financial assets at FVTPL that are stated at their fair value.